Decathlon/vitamin-web/packages/sources/svelte/src/components/overlays/VtmnToast/README.md

 # How it works

-First, you need to place the `VtmnToast` component preferably at your
+First, you need to place the `VtmnToast` component on the top of your application

 `app.svelte`